dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 - **Number of previous passwords to prevent reuse**: Enter the number of previously used passwords that can't be used.
 - **Require password when device returns from idle state (Mobile and Holographic)**: Force users to enter the password every time the device returns from an idle state.

+	> [!IMPORTANT]
+	> When the password requirement is changed on a Windows Desktop device, it doesn’t take effect until the next time the user logs into the device.
+Additionally users whose passwords already met the requirement will still be prompted to change their passwords.

 ### Encryption

 - **Encryption of data storage on a device**: Choose **Require** to encrypt data storage on your devices.